 Generalizing \cref{eq:coupled-oscillators-HOI} even further, the MSF framework has also been extended to hypergraphs or simplicial complexes with additional temporal~\cite{anwar2024global}, multilayer~\cite{rajwani2023tiered,pal2024global}, adaptive~\cite{rathore2023synchronization,anwar2024synchronization}, or non-reciprocal~\cite{gallo2022synchronization} structures.
 As we move up in terms of model complexity, however, it remains an outstanding challenge how to effectively reduce the dimensionality of the system for tractable analyses that can offer new insights.

 Beyond full synchronization, cluster synchronization states can also be observed in \cref{eq:coupled-oscillators-HOI}, where the system spontaneously breaks into multiple clusters of oscillators that are only synchronized internally \cite{stewart2003symmetry,aguiar2011dynamics}.
 As in \cref{sec:IdPhaseOsc}, structural features of the network give flow invariance of spaces in~\cref{eq:coupled-oscillators-HOI} that correspond to cluster synchrony patterns.
-This includes symmetries~\cite{Snchez-Garca2020,golubitsky2005patterns,pecora2014cluster} or more general structural features such as graph partitions~\cite{Antoneli2006,schaub2016graph,Aguiar2018} that can be linked to generalized fibration symmetries~\cite{Nijholt2016,Makse2025}.
+This includes classical symmetries~\cite{Snchez-Garca2020,golubitsky2005patterns,pecora2014cluster} or generalized symmetries (such as quiver- or fibration symmetries)~\cite{Nijholt2016,Nijholt2020,Makse2025} that also link to more general structural features such as graph partitions~\cite{Antoneli2006,schaub2016graph,Aguiar2018}.
 Computational algorithms can be used to identify possible cluster synchrony patterns~\cite{pecora2014cluster,kamei2013computation}; algorithms for pairwise networks remain applicable for higher-order structures via incidence matrices of hypergraphs~\cite{Aguiar2020}.
 Stability properties of cluster synchrony are also restricted by structural features.
-For example, cluster synchrony as partially symmetric states have a particular spectrum~\cite{Golubitsky2002}.
+For example, symmetry restricts the spectrum of the linearization, which has consequences for the stability and bifurcations of cluster synchrony as (partially) symmetric states~\cite{Golubitsky2002}.
 To determine stability numerically, one may compute the irreducible representations of symmetry groups~\cite{pecora2014cluster} or the finest simultaneous block diagonalization of matrices in the variational equation~\cite{zhang2020symmetry}.
 These techniques identify invariant subspaces of the dynamics to reduce the dimensionality of the stability problem and have been generalized to synchronization patterns on higher-order networks~\cite{zhang2021unified,salova2021cluster,salova2021analyzing}.

 Further general collective dynamical phenomena of interest in higher-order network dynamics include heteroclinic cycles~\cite{Bick2023b}, clustering \cite{kovalenko2021contrarians}, and chimera states~\cite{li2023chimera,muolo2024phase,wang2024multi,muolo2024pinning,djeudjo2025chimera}.
 For example, by treating chimera states as a special cluster synchronization pattern, simultaneous block diagonalization techniques have been used to characterize the stability of chimeras in the presence of nonpairwise interactions~\cite{zhang2021unified}.